Sub-

 Mr Kosel is a research coordinator.

-The wire harness is the first component to be installed by the car manufacturer in the still ‘naked’ car body.
-It is delivered in a sack that can weigh up to 100 kg.
-The workers first have to unfold and roughly lay out the tangle of cables.
-A car today has more than a thousand cables as well as several hundred racks.
-The more autonomous the vehicles become in the future, the more cables will be added.
-This includes cables for sensors that collect data and train the AI and cables that ensure networking with the outside world.
-Other examples include redundant power supplies for failure protection for steering or braking systems.
-If you picture the cable harness as a widely ramified nervous system that reaches into every corner of the car body, it becomes increasingly difficult to ensure that the nerves do not become kinked or pinched in the tight installation spaces.
+The wiring harness is the first component to be installed in the still "naked" car body at the car manufacturer.
+Delivered in a bag that can weigh up to two hundredweight, the workers first have the task of unfolding and roughly laying out the tangle of cables.
+Today, a car has more than a thousand cables and several hundred connector housings.
+The more autonomous vehicles become in the future, the more cables will be added.
+Cables, for example, for sensors that collect data and train the AI and those that ensure networking with the outside world.
+What's more, there are redundant supplies for failure protection for steering or braking systems, for example.
+If you imagine the wiring harness as a widely ramified nervous system that reaches into every nook and cranny of the body, it becomes increasingly difficult to ensure that the nerves don't get kinked or pinched in the tight installation spaces.

-Sub-project 4 represents the transition from the wire harness component to the overall automotive product.
-This is the moment when the wire harness and the associated management shell are ‘transferred’ to the vehicle and integrated into the overall management shell.
-This means that all collected information is merged into one complete picture.
-The contents could also be made available for the further lifecycle and other processes.
+Subproject 4 (SP 4) represents the transition from the wiring harness component to the overall automotive product.
+This is the moment when both the wiring harness and the associated Asset Administration Shell are "handed over" to the vehicle and integrated into the overall Asset Administration Shell .
+In other words, all the information collected is combined into one overall picture.
+The content could also be made available for the further lifecycle and other processes.

-The management shell is the enabler for automation if semantically described data is available and can be accessed in an automated manner.
+The Asset Administration Shell is the enabler for automation if semantically described data is available and can be accessed in an automated manner.
 A great step that would make it possible for robots to lift the wire harness into the car body, lay it out there and connect it would be for machines to receive information such as: how is the body constructed?
 Where are the openings?
 What are the interfering contours?
 Where are the assembly points for clips and plugs?

 Work priorities

-An important process step in sub-project 4 is the assembly of the wire harness at the OEM and the electronic connection.
-In addition to this last process step, it is now important to hand over the management shell to the OEM and to include other processes, such as service and recycling processes.
+An important process step in SP 4 is the assembly of the wire harness at the OEM and the electronic connection.
+In addition to this last process step, it is now important to hand over the Asset Administration Shell to the OEM and to include other processes, such as service and recycling processes.

 In order to assemble the wire harness in the car body, various robotic work steps are necessary.
-When all product and process data are aggregated in the management shell, these processes must be carried out automatically by a robot in the future.
+When all product and process data are aggregated in the Asset Administration Shell , these processes must be carried out automatically by a robot in the future.
 However, how can the work steps in the assembly process be translated into a data model?
 The data model of the assembly will not only contain the type designation of machines, but also their properties and further information about the robot as well as the tools or grippers mounted on the robot arm.

 Figure 1: Assembly of the wire harness in the vehicle

 An automated zero point detection in the vehicle can be used to establish a uniform coordinate system for the assembly.
-When a new request is sent to the production line, all target coordinates can now be defined via the management shells of the car body and wire harness.
+When a new request is sent to the production line, all target coordinates can now be defined via the Asset Administration Shell s of the car body and wire harness.
 The loads and ranges can be calculated.

 The tasks are dealt with in greater detail in four work packages:

-- WP4.1 Management shell of the relevant assembly components
+- WP4.1 Asset Administration Shell of the relevant assembly components

 - WP4.2 Selection of the processes to be automated